poweredcache/powered-cache/docs/quality-and-e2e.md

 - `premium`: Requires Premium/license settings to be available and fails when they are missing.
 - `auto`: Runs Premium/license checks only when the section is present.

-The smoke test verifies that the settings app renders key sections, keeps WordPress admin submenu highlighting in sync, keeps Cache Lifespan controls visually aligned, exposes Media lazy-load controls, and avoids legacy CSS generation links.
+The smoke test verifies that the settings app renders key sections, keeps WordPress admin submenu highlighting in sync, keeps Cache Lifespan controls visually aligned, exposes Media lazy-load controls, renders the Advisor without a settings save bar, and avoids legacy CSS generation links.
 Premium/license URL checks run only in the `premium` or `auto` profiles.

 Guided setup and advisor changes should also keep these targeted checks green: